-- Virtual Thanksgiving celebration ideas
+- Thanksgiving Zoom ideas

 From online community service projects to recipe swaps to seasonal arts and crafts, here are a few ways to celebrate the Thanksgiving season with your distributed team.